joshbegley/nyt-latest/previous.md

 `The facility makes materials that Iran says are for civilian uses, but that Israel argues are also deployed in military applications.`\
 https://www.nytimes.com/2026/06/08/world/middleeast/what-is-iran-mahshahr-petrochemical-plant.html

-**Resuming War Is a Short-Term Political Boon for Netanyahu, but Grim Choices Await**\
+**The 15-Hour Fight With Iran Showed the Bind Israel Is In**\
-`If President Trump forces Israel to stand down against Iran, analysts say, it could leave Israel hindered from responding forcefully to attacks by Hezbollah.`\
+`As it braces for a possible U.S.-Iranian peace deal, Israel now knows that if it responds forcefully to attacks by Hezbollah, Iran may strike Israel with missiles.`\
 https://www.nytimes.com/2026/06/08/world/middleeast/israel-netanyahu-iran-trump-lebanon.html

 **The Costs of War**\